Championship promotion 2024/25: Leeds, Sheff Utd, Burnley, Sunderland front-runners in race to reach the Premier League

 And here's a closer look at the front-runners for promotion to the Premier League...

 Naturally hurt by last season's play-off final defeat to Southampton, Leeds have barely put a foot wrong in trying to secure a return to the Premier League this term.
-Farke's side have the best home record in the Championship, the third-best away record and are on course to finish the season with 97 points.
+Daniel Farke's side have the best home record in the Championship, the third-best away record and are predicted by OPTA to finish the season with 97 points.

-However, the latest of those - against Portsmouth on Sunday - has opened the door for Sheffield United to leapfrog them into top spot if the Blades better their result this midweek.
+The latest of those - against Portsmouth on Sunday - opened the door for Sheffield United to leapfrog them into top spot, but a win against Millwall took the Whites two points clear again and gave them the upper hand in the automatic promotion race.

 An independent commission handed Sheffield United a two-point deduction last April after the club defaulted on payments to other clubs during their promotion season in 2022/23 - but that deficit was wiped out on the opening day and the Blades were flying thereafter.
 After 15 wins from the first 22 matches, they were top at Christmas.